MorrellLAB/Barley_Mutated/00_sequence_processing/Nanopore/README.md

 sbatch keep_primary_mapping-Morex-sample2.job
 ```

 After modifying the `vulcan` script, transferred the script to MSI.
-The modification was adding the `--ful_sam` and `--full_sam_primary` options to take a custom generated Minimap2 SAM files as input.
+The modification was adding the `--full_sam` and `--full_sam_primary` options to take a custom generated Minimap2 SAM files as input.
 Modifications are documented in this forked repository under [commit 0dec3094](https://gitlab.com/ChaochihL/vulcan/-/commit/8dce5d4eb75a6044e0fcc00894e22933f56e91c2).
 The modified `vulcan` script and documentation are available in this forked repository: https://gitlab.com/ChaochihL/vulcan.

 ```bash
 # In dir: ~/GitHub/vulcan